Celebrate King's Week

 Kids @ King's

-The King's University invites your child to earn their degree in one day!
+Your child can earn their degree in one day!
 Sign up for a morning of kid-sized King’s classes to learn about the wonders of science, art, literature, and much more.
-Share your own favourite King's experiences with your children, connect with fellow alumni and favourite professors, and keep an eye out for changes on campus since your last visit.
+Share your favourite King's experiences with your children, connect with alumni and favourite professors, and keep an eye out for changes on campus since your last visit.

-Each Kids @ King's student will choose to enrol in three "elective" classes with a variety of engaging activities and come together for our world-famous Chemistry Magic Show.
+Each Kids @ King's student will choose to enrol in three elective classes and come together for our world-famous Chemistry Magic Show.
 Parents, grandparents, and guardians accompany their students as they get a sneak peek at life as a university student.
-"Tuition" is $18/student (aged 5-10) and $10 for children under five.
-Registration includes lunch for each student and their chaperone, featuring classic university student meal options.
-President Melanie J. Humphreys hosts our mini graduation ceremony complete with a degree parchment and the opportunity to dress up in the official cap and gown for a commemorative photo.
+Tuition is $18 per student (aged 5 to 10) and $10 for children under five.
+Registration includes lunch for each student and their chaperone.
+President Melanie J. Humphreys hosts our mini graduation ceremony, complete with a degree parchment and the opportunity to dress up in the official cap and gown for a photo.